 We are a state-approved self-insured employer for workers' compensation coverage in California, Oregon, Delaware, Maryland and Colorado, as well as in Washington for our non-PEO services and management employees.
 To manage our financial exposure in the event of catastrophic injuries or fatalities, we maintain excess workers' compensation insurance with a per occurrence retention of \$5.0 million effective January 1, 2007, except in Maryland and Colorado where our retention is at \$1.0 million and \$500,000 per occurrence, respectively.
+Additionally, Ecole's retention is at \$5.0 million per occurrence for coverage in Arizona.
 Changes in the market for excess workers' compensation insurance may lead to limited availability of such coverage, additional increases in our insurance costs or further increases in our self-insured retention, any of which may have a material adverse effect on our financial condition.

-We maintain excess workers' compensation insurance coverage with American International Group, Inc. ("AIG") between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with AIG is between \$1.0 million and \$25.0 million per occurrence and in Colorado, where coverage with AIG is between \$500,000 and statutory limits per occurrence.
-AIG's recent financial losses resulting from credit default swaps combined with the turbulence in worldwide equity and credit markets have adversely impacted AIG.
-Although AIG's commercial insurance subsidiary continues to be a fully accepted insurance carrier for all major brokers, should AIG fail, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.
+We maintain excess workers' compensation insurance coverage with American International Group, Inc. ("AIG") between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with AIG is between \$1.0 million and \$25.0 million per occurrence, and in Colorado, where coverage with AIG is between \$500,000 and statutory limits per occurrence.
+Ecole's coverage with AIG is between \$5.0 million and statutory limits per occurrence.
+AIG's financial losses resulting from credit default swaps combined with the turbulence in worldwide equity and credit markets have adversely impacted AIG.
+Although AIG's commercial insurance subsidiary continues to be a fully accepted insurance carrier for all major brokers, should AIG become insolvent or cease to underwrite excess coverage, we could be forced to seek alternative coverage at higher costs, which could have a material negative impact on our results of operations and financial condition.

-Current economic conditions, particularly in California, may impact our ability to attract new PEO clients and cause our existing PEO clients to reduce staffing levels or cease operations.
+Economic conditions, particularly in California, may impact our ability to attract new PEO clients and cause our existing PEO clients to reduce staffing levels or cease operations.

-The current economic downturn is having a negative impact on small and medium size businesses, which make up the majority of our PEO clients.
-In turn, these businesses are cutting costs, including trimming employees from their payrolls, or ceasing operations altogether.
+Weak economic conditions typically have a negative impact on small and medium size businesses, which make up the majority of our PEO clients.
+In turn, these businesses could cut costs, including trimming employees from their payrolls, or ceasing operations altogether.
 In addition, businesses may be reluctant to enter into new PEO arrangements because of the uncertainty regarding the timing of any economic recovery.
 These forces may result in decreased PEO revenues due both to the downsizing of our current clients and difficulties in attracting new clients, and may also result in additional bad debt expense to the extent that existing clients cease operations.